OpenVQE/OpenVQE/README.md

 Getting in touch
 -----------
-For any question about OpenVQE or my research, don't hesitate to get in touch: mohammadhaidar2016@outlook.com
+For any questions regarding OpenVQE or related research, contact: mohammadhaidar2016@outlook.com.

 License
 -----------
-OpenVQE was created by Mohammad Haidar.
-It is licensed under the terms of the MIT License.
+OpenVQE is created by Mohammad Haidar and licensed under the MIT License.

 Thanks
 -----------

-We would like to thank Gopal Dahale, a Master's student in Quantum Science at EPFL, for his integration of the lithium batteries application into the repository.
-You can check out his GitHub here: https://github.com/Gopal-Dahale.
+Special thanks to Gopal Dahale, a Master's student in Quantum Science at EPFL, for integrating the lithium battery application into the repository.
+Check out his [GitHub](https://github.com/Gopal-Dahale).

 References
 -----------